Pakistan hope to put best foot forward in must-win SA game

 But their dismal situation could make South Africa dangerous opponents for Pakistan.
 Pakistan enjoy a healthy World Cup record against them.
 But the South Africans prevailed in the ODI series, which was the last time the two teams met before this World Cup.

-“If you talk about the South Africa series, it's different,” said Sarfaraz.
+“If you talk about the South Africa series, it’s different,” said Sarfraz.
 “Bilateral series, different type of pressure.
-We played good cricket but unfortunately we didn't win the series.
+We played good cricket but unfortunately we didn’t win the series.

 But (for tomorrow’s game) we are very hopeful against South Africa.”